Sequoia National Forest: Climate

-Flora & Fauna
+Flora and fauna

 While the Sequoia National Forest contains many overlapping species between itself and Sequoia National Park, the geographical differences make more species abundant in either territory.

 The Sequoia National Forest contains four distinct ecological zones, each of which are found at different elevations and support different species.
 The lowest points in the Forest consist of Chaparral and Oak woodland, containing several species of wildflower, shrubs, and oak trees.
 This zone creeps into the Montane forest, which supports the white fir, red fir, sugar pine, incense-cedar, and ponderosa pine.
 The giant sequoias can also been found within this zone.
 Above this zone is the subalpine and alpine forests, which supports varied sorts of alpine tundra flora, notably lodgepole pine and red fir.
 The Sequoia National Forest also contains scattered wetland niches.

 The Sequoia National Forest is home to a variety of wildlife, including mammals like black bears, mule deer, mountain lions, and squirrels; birds like the California quail and scrub jay; reptiles like gopher snakes and the Western fence lizard; and amphibians like the California newt.
 The forest also supports several species of fish, including the threatened Little Kern golden trout.